torkelo/dieterblog/content/post/graphite-statsd-gotchas.md

 result with the nulls counted as 0 can be more useful than no result at all.
 Especially when averaging, since those points can typically be safely excluded without impact on the output.
-When Graphite performs storage aggregation (rollups), it allows allowing a certain fraction of null values, configured through xFilesFactor, It would be nice if these on-demand math requests would take an xFilesFactor argument to do the same thing.
+When Graphite performs storage aggregation (rollups), it can be configured to allow a certain fraction of null values.
+You control the allowed fraction via the xFilesFactor in the storage-aggregation.conf file.
+It would be nice if these on-demand math requests would take an xFilesFactor argument to do the same thing.
 But for now, just be aware of it, not using the last point is usually all you